dwhieb/dissertation/data/English/README.md

 # English

-This folder contains data from the Open American National Corpus (OANC), and other relevant resources.
+This folder contains data from the Manually Annotated Sub-Corpus (MASC) of the Open American National Corpus (OANC), and other relevant resources.

 ## Penn POS Tags